OwnID/ownid-ios-sdk/README.md

 ## Demo applications
 This repository contains OwnID Demo application sources for different types of integrations:
-- Firebase Integration Demo
 - Gigya Integration Demo
+- Gigya UIKit Injection Demo
 - Gigya Screen Sets Integration Demo
-- Custom Integration Demo

 You can run these demo apps on a physical device or a simulator.